brajeshwar/brajeshwar.github.io/_posts/2011/2011-06-15-microsoft-continues-with-office-356-june-release-despite-beta-problems.md

----
-layout: post
-title: Microsoft Continues with Office 365 June Release Despite Beta Problems
+# Microsoft Continues with Office 365 June Release Despite Beta Problems
----

 Despite on-going issues in beta, <a href="http://office365.com/">Office 365</a> will still be released this month says Microsoft CEO Steve Ballmer.